flavioesteves/LearningRust/README.md

   * vec![prev_value, value];
   * The syntax for a deference sync interest is putting a * and write this new value over whatever it was pointing to before.
     - Example: *variable = 3;
 50. The Derive Attribute
+  * Syntax: #[derive(Debug)]
+51. Modelling the HTTP Response
+  * New struct was created "response.rs"
+52. Copy and Clone Types